jwang1122/python1/doc/python.md

 ## Variable Naming
 1. variable name cannot start with number
-2. variable can be combination of letters and numbers _, a~z, A~Z, 0~9, no other special characters
+2. variable can be combination of letters and numbers _, a~z, A~Z, 0~9, ❗️⚡️no other special characters
 3. don't use reserved keywords as variable name

 ![](images/python-keywords.png)